MTG ground segment

 The MDAF includes:

-- two remote sites in Lario, Italy (Figure 3), and Leuk, Switzerland;
+- Two remote sites in Lario, Italy (Figure 1), and Leuk, Switzerland.

-- the processing functions (including the consolidation and decryption functions);
+- Processing functions (including the consolidation and decryption functions).

 The mission operations facility (MOF) consists of all components necessary to command and control EUMETSAT's next generation fleet of geostationary satellites